xolox/vim-pyref/README.md

 # Context-sensitive documentation <br> for Python source code in Vim

-The file [pyref.vim] [view_plugin] is a plug-in for the [Vim text editor] [vim_homepage] that maps the `<F1>` key in [Python] [python_homepage] buffers to search through the [Python language reference] [pylangref] and [library reference] [pylibref] documentation for the keyword or identifier at the current cursor position and open the first match in your web browser.
+The `pyref.vim` script is a plug-in for the [Vim text editor] [vim_homepage] that maps the `<F1>` key in [Python] [python_homepage] buffers to search through the [Python language reference] [pylangref] and [library reference] [pylibref] documentation for the keyword or identifier at the current cursor position and open the first match in your web browser.
 When no GUI is available a command-line web browser like `lynx` or `w3m` will be used, otherwise the plug-in prefers a graphical web browser like Mozilla Firefox or Google Chrome.

 ## How does it work?